PRInTS: Reward Modeling for Long-Horizon Information Seeking: Introduction

 We validate our approach across three distinct LLMs used as information-seeking agents: Qwen3-32B~\citep{qwen3}, Tongyi DeepResearch-30B-A3B~\citep{tongyi2025deepresearch} -- a specialized information-seeking agent -- and Gemini-2.5-Flash~\citep{gemini}, evaluated on three long-horizon information-seeking benchmarks: FRAMES, GAIA, and WebWalkerQA.
 The experimental results show that \ours, a 4B PRM, consistently provides test-time gains across diverse agents -- Qwen3-32B by 9.3\%, DeepResearch-30B-A3B by 3.9\%, and Gemini-2.5-Flash by 4.0\% absolute average accuracy -- without fine-tuning the underlying models.
 Unlike existing PRMs, which obtain diminished and inconsistent gains as agents become stronger, \ours continues to deliver substantial improvements.
-Notably, on GAIA (levels 1-3)~\citep{Mialon2024gaia}, \ours raises DeepResearch-30B-A3B from 61.9\% to 64.4\% in our implementation, enabling the 30B agent augmented with the 4B PRM to match the performance of OpenAI DeepResearch (67.4\%) and DeepSeek-V3.1-671B (63.1\%)~\citep{tongyi2025deepresearch}.
+Notably, on GAIA (levels 1-3), \ours raises DeepResearch-30B-A3B from 61.9\% to 64.4\% in our implementation, enabling the 30B agent augmented with the 4B PRM to outperform Deepseek-V3.1-671B (63.1\%) — which is 20 times larger — while also closing the gap to a strong proprietary system like OpenAI DeepResearch (67.4\%).
 Furthermore, our ablation studies reveal that providing compressed summaries outperforms using raw trajectories as input context, showing that context management is essential for accurate step-level evaluation in long-horizon tasks.
 Overall, our approach enhances information-seeking abilities of pretrained open-source models as well as specialized agents. showing strong generalizability.